 When anaerobic bacteria come into contact with more basic fluids (like semen, menstrual blood, soap, body washes, saliva, vaginal discharge) they release a fishy odor as a result of that.
 This happens to ALL humans.

-Our skin is able to absorb odors, especially when they are constantly exposed to these odor-causing reactions.
+Our skin is able to absorb odors, especially when it is constantly exposed to these odor-causing reactions.
 This is why even a shower with soap and water may not be enough to keep you feeling fresh and clean all day.
 Soap and water are not enough to eliminate those odors or the continuous odor-causing reactions on our skin.

 How do you determine if your workout pants are clean enough for another wear?